Workers’ Compensation Insurance for Furniture Store Businesses in Oregon

 Why Furniture Stores in Oregon Need Workers’ Compensation Insurance

-Workers’ Compensation Insurance ensures your Oregon business is protected from unexpected medical bills, lost wages, and potential lawsuits.
-With employees handling large merchandise and moving through busy warehouses, having reliable coverage is essential for long-term business stability.
+Workers’ Compensation Insurance protects your Oregon business from unforeseen medical expenses, lost wages, and possible lawsuits.
+Employees are moving large merchandise around and passing through crowded warehouses, so seamless coverage is necessary for business longevity.

 Common Injury Risks for Furniture Store Employees in Oregon